O1ahmad/ansible-role-grafana/README.md

 #### Dashboards

-Since version *5.0* Grafana has allowed adding one or more yaml config files in the provisioning/dashboards directory.
+Since version *5.0* Grafana has allowed adding one or more `yaml|json` config files in the provisioning/dashboards directory.
 Enabling Grafana to load dashboards from the local filesystem, this directory can contain a list of dashboards providers which indicate characteristics and various forms of meta data pertaining to the directory/file from which to load.

 These dashboard provider configurations can be expressed within the hash, `grafana_dashboards`, which is composed of a list of the aforementioned dashboard provider structures.
 See [here](https://grafana.com/grafana/dashboards) for more details and a list of dashboards created by the community available for download and import.